-Throughout this course, it is essential that all written assignments and academic works comply with the APA citation style.
+It is essential that the group assignments and academic works comply with the APA citation style.
 All students must diligently follow the APA guidelines for in-text citations and construct a comprehensive reference page to acknowledge the sources used in their work.
 Failure to adhere to APA citation rules may result in penalties on assignments and may negatively impact overall grades.

 Familiarizing yourself with APA guidelines early on will not only enhance the academic rigor of your work but also demonstrate your commitment to producing scholarly and well-researched content.
-Should you have any questions or need assistance with APA formatting, do not hesitate utilize the university's writing center resources found here.
+Should you have any questions or need assistance with APA formatting, do not hesitate utilize the university's writing center resources found <a href="https://example.com/here-need/bases/ba